-A-shares refer to shares of companies based in China mainland that are listed on either the Shanghai or the Shenzhen stock exchanges.
+A-shares refer to shares of companies based in China mainland listed on either the Shanghai or Shenzhen stock exchanges.
 These shares are quoted only in China’s currency, the renminbi.
-There are two other classes for Chinese equities: the B‑shares, which are listed in foreign currencies and opened to qualified foreign institutional investors since 2003 (QFII), and H‑shares, which are issued in Hong Kong by mainland companies and listed in Hong Kong dollars.
+There are two other classes for Chinese equities: the B‑shares, which are listed in foreign currencies and have been opened to qualified foreign institutional investors since 2003 (QFII), and H‑shares, which are issued in Hong Kong by mainland companies and listed in Hong Kong dollars.
 In practice, foreign investors have only been able to purchase A-shares since last year.
-As of the end of March 2019, China’s Central Bank estimates that foreign investors own only about 2.6% of the A‑share market.
+As of the end of March 2019, China’s central bank estimates that foreign investors own only about 2.6% of the A‑share market.

 A-shares also offer a diversified and more appealing set of opportunities than B- and H-shares.
 There are about 3,600 stocks listed on both Shanghai and Shenzhen, compared to 2,800 on the New York Stock Exchange and 3,300 on the NASDAQ.
-Typically, foreign investors have been attracted to H-shares, a market heavily geared towards financials and internet-related stocks.
-The A-shares market is well diversified in terms of sectors and industries, and much less geared towards internet-related stocks.
+Typically, foreign investors have been attracted to H-shares, a market heavily geared toward financials and internet-related stocks.
+The A-shares market is well-diversified in terms of sectors and industries, and much less geared toward internet-related stocks.

-A long but seemingly unavoidable inclusion into the MSCI EM index
+A long but seemingly unavoidable inclusion in the MSCI EM Index

-What is changing in 2019 and what are the implications
+What is changing in 2019 and the implications

-At the end of February, MSCI decided to further increase the weight of A-shares in the MSCI indices in three steps.
-The timeline and roadmap for this year is the following.
+At the end of February, MSCI decided to further increase the weight of A-shares in the MSCI indexes in three steps.
+The timeline and road map for this year is:

 - September: Increasing the inclusion factor of all China A large-cap shares from 10% to 15%

-Bottom line is that the weight of A-shares (currently 0.8% of the MSCI EM index) should hover near 4.0% by year end.
-To put things in perspective, the weight of A-shares alone would be larger than the weighting of Poland by the end of June, Malaysia by September, and Russia by December.
+The bottom line is that the weight of A-shares (currently 0.8% of the MSCI EM Index) should hover near 4.0% by year-end.
+To put things in perspective, the weight of A-shares alone would be larger than the weighting of Poland by the end of June, Malaysia by September and Russia by December.
 Morgan Stanley estimates that the 2019 A-shares index inclusions by MSCI and FTSE Russell should bring substantial foreign inflows, ranging from US$70 billion to US$125 billion in 2019.

-Over the long-term, the inclusion factor should continue to increase, which implies that inflows could maintain this pace for the years to come.
-We therefore expect hundreds of billion dollars of investments in A-shares.
-Although the weight of overall emerging market equities will gradually increase in the MSCI ACWI index, we anticipate significant outflows from other emerging countries, as their weight will be crowded out by China in the index.
+Over the long term, the inclusion factor should continue to increase, which implies that inflows could maintain this pace for the years to come.
+We, therefore, expect hundreds of billion dollars of investments in A-shares.
+Although the weight of overall emerging-market equities will gradually increase in the MSCI ACWI, we anticipate significant outflows from other emerging countries, as their weight will be crowded out by China in the index.